-Figure 32: SYNC alarm configuration interface
+Figure 30: SYNC alarm configuration interface

-Configure the Condition that triggers the alarm by selecting an option from the drop down such as Above or Below.
+Configure the Condition that triggers the alarm by selecting an option from the drop down such as Above, Below, Outside the Range, or Within the Range.
 The Threshold field(s) will change to display whatever is appropriate for the option chosen such as a High Threshold for an Above condition or a Low Threshold for a Below condition.
 A Duration can be set for the trigger as well where the condition must be met for a certain amount of time before the alarm flags.